The second edition of the Altrincham Today magazine is out now – and it’s still completely FREE.

 MUSIC, FILMS & BOOKS

-What Altrincham’s Reading – We’re not all glued to our phones – some people read actual books, and proof comes with Waterstones Altrincham’s local book Top 10s.
+What Altrincham’s reading – We weren’t all glued to our phones over Christmas, some people actually read books, and proof comes with Waterstones Altrincham’s local book Top 10s.

 PROPERTY & HOME

 High time for Highbank – A spectacular Victorian property in Bowdon is almost ready after a £9m revamp.
 We speak to the boss of the developers behind the scheme.